bcm-uga/hadaca3/phase-0-smoothie/bundle/submission.md

 If this page does not answer your questions try the FAQ page :)

+## Simple submission process

+Run and generate your submissions using the command Rscript submission_script.R.

+Next, submit either your code archive (zip_program) or your results archive (zip_results) through the My Submission section on the Codabench website.
+On the My Submission page, the status of your submission will progress through the following stages: -> Submitting > Submitted > Running > Finished.

 ## Set up the docker container (optional)

 1) Install docker, and setup your dockerhub account